NSLS-II/databroker-browser/README.md

 * Interactive figures (backed by matplotlib)
 * Export to CSV and Excel

+Currently, there is only one browser, implemented using Qt.
+Browsers for the web, Jupyter, and PDF are planned.

 ## Getting Started

 You need a databroker with some data in it.
 A quick way to obtain one is to